Commodore Nutt: Lavinia Warren

 Mercy Lavinia Warren Bump was a dwarf who taught school in her hometown of Middleborough, Massachusetts.
-She was traveling on a showboat-museum in the Midwest however when Barnum learned of her.
+She was traveling on a showboat-museum in the Midwest, however, when Barnum learned of her.
 He hired her in 1862.
 Her name was shortened to Lavinia Warren.
-She first appeared at the Museum in 1863.
+She first appeared at the museum in 1863.
 Warren was 21 years old, 32 in tall, and weighed 29 lb.
 Barnum billed her as "The Queen of Beauty".
 Nutt developed an "adolescent crush" on her, but would be disappointed.

 Barnum gave Lavinia a diamond and emerald ring.
 It did not fit her finger properly, so he told her to give the ring to Nutt as a token of her friendship.
 Nutt regarded the ring as a token of her love instead.
 He fell more in love with her than ever.
 Lavinia was uncomfortable with his attentions.
 She thought of herself as "quite a woman", but regarded Nutt as just a "nice little boy".

-Thumb was not appearing in New York City when Lavinia was hired, but he met her when he visited the Museum in the autumn of 1862.
+Thumb was not appearing in New York City when Lavinia was hired, but he met her when he visited the museum in the autumn of 1862.
 He told Barnum the same day that he had fallen in love with her.
 Thumb wanted Barnum on his side in this love affair (rather than on Nutt's side), so he quietly promised Barnum he would marry Lavinia in a public ceremony.
 Barnum knew at once that such a spectacle would make him a fortune.
 He told Lavinia to take Thumb's romantic interest seriously.
 He reminded her that the little man was rich.

 Thumb's rival

-Nutt knew that Thumb was in love with Lavinia.
-He was jealous.
-He had a fight with Thumb in a dressing room at the Museum.
-He threw him on the floor and beat him up.
+Nutt knew that Thumb was in love with Lavinia, and he was jealous.
+He fought with Thumb in a dressing room at the museum.
 Nutt invited himself along when Lavinia was asked to Barnum's home for a weekend visit.
 Little did he know that Thumb and his mother would be there, too.

 Nutt left New York City on a train late Saturday night.
 He got to Barnum's house about 11 pm.
 He found Thumb and Lavinia alone in the downstairs parlor.
 Thumb had proposed, and Lavinia had accepted.
 Nutt only learned of their engagement a week later when Lavinia and Barnum told him.
 Nutt had a hard time forgiving both Thumb and Barnum for (as he termed it) this "dastardly" offense.